 In our Reception and Year 1 class, opportunities are deliberately planned for both Reception and Year 1 to play alongside one another.
 Here, Year 1 model their planning, monitoring and evaluating skills in play whilst Reception pupils watch their actions closely and copy.
 Year 1 pupils ask reception pupils What’s your plan today?’ or Do you have everything you need?’.
 They copy the planning, monitoring and evaluation question prompts the teachers and TAs use with them.
 Year 1 can be clearly seen as the experts modelling their craft’ to their younger peers, encouraging them to become independent learners.

 In our Year 5 and 6 class, the teacher carefully plans paired writing sessions to encourage Year 6 pupils to model the metacognitive regulation cycle to their younger peers.
 The Year 6’s upskill’ their peers by modelling their metacognitive regulation skills alongside their writing cognitive strategies and skills, whilst developing their own metacognitive talk.
-They encourage one other to independently plan, monitor and evaluate their writing.
+They encourage one another to independently plan, monitor and evaluate their writing.

 It is widely acknowledged that whilst working with peers, pupils take on greater responsibility for their learning.
 Griffin (2021) noted that when working in groups, children also take responsibility for the learning of their peers.